Skip to main content

 1. to assist retired faculty and staff maintain a continuing and fruitful association with the University,

-2. to assist in informing members and prospective retirees of retirement and medical benefits through affiliation with CSU-ERFA, and
+2. to assist in informing members and prospective retirees of retirement and medical benefits through affiliation with CSU-ERFSA,

 3. to provide social and educational programs for retired faculty and staff.